manesqui/01-welcome/windows_install_instructions.md

 * Learn about Anaconda cloud only if you feel like it (no).
 * Now, open up cygwin.
 You will be at /home/<YOUR_USER_ID>/.
 Type `which python`.
 It will probably _not_ be the one you just installed.
 Type (exactly) `echo 'export PATH=/home/<YOUR_USER_ID>/Continuum/Anaconda3:$PATH' >> ~/.bashrc`.
    * What is this doing?  `echo` just 'parrots' the rest of the line.  `export PATH` is telling the system where to look for programs.
 In this case, you're adding `.../Anaconda3` to the existing `$PATH`.
 You are then placing these (`>>`) at the end of your preferences file, `~/.bashrc`.
+* Now, when you open cygwin, you should be able to get a python prompt via `python -i` (return) (it should say "Python 3.5.2 |Anaconda 4.1.1 ..."), and a Jupyter notebook with `./Continuum/Anaconda3/Scripts/jupyter-notebook.exe` (return).

 # Atom Install.
 * Go to atom.io and download the Windows installer.
 Launch it.
 It is that simple.